 The third floor contains Ancient Chinese Calligraphy Hall, Ancient Chinese Seal Hall and Ancient Chinese Painting Hall.
-The calligraphy hall collects typical masterpieces of calligraphy of different dynasties which explain the history of ancient Chinese calligraphy art.
-In Ancient Chinese Seal Hall, you can see more than 500 seals from the West Zhou Dynasty (11 B.C-770 B.C) to Qing Dynasty (1636-1912).
+The calligraphy hall collects typical masterpieces of calligraphy from different dynasties which explain the history of ancient Chinese calligraphy.
+In Ancient Chinese Seal Hall, you can see more than 500 seals from the Western Zhou Dynasty (1046 – 771 BCE) to the Qing Dynasty (1636 – 1912).
 These seals were used by emperors and their court to notarize documents in ancient China.
 Ancient Chinese Painting Hall displays the basic elements of calligraphy and Chinese paintings which explain the relationship between Chinese calligraphy and paintings.

-The forth floor has splendid Ancient Chinese Jade Hall where jades articles of all shapes, sizes and functions can be found.
-Ming and Qing Furniture Hall on the forth floor exhibits elaborately carved screens inlaid with jade from Qing Dynasty, a canopy bed and a folding wooden armchair from Ming Dynasty.
-The forth floor also contains the Ancient Chinese Coin Hall which displays coins that can predate the reign of the First Emperor in China (221-207 B.C), as well as the gold coin from Persia excavated on the Silk Road.
+The forth floor has splendid Ancient Chinese Jade Hall where jade articles of all shapes, sizes and functions can be found.
+Ming and Qing Furniture Hall on the forth floor exhibits elaborately carved screens inlaid with jade from Qing Dynasty, a canopy bed and a folding wooden armchair from the Ming Dynasty.
+The forth floor also contains the Ancient Chinese Coin Hall which displays coins that predate the reign of the First Emperor of China (221 – 207 BCE), as well as a gold coin from Persia excavated on the Silk Road.

 Admission Fee: Free of Charge